Blogging as a full time job - is it a good choice?

 Here is my experience.
 I was a software engineer for about 16 years.
-I worked in India for about 3-4 years and another 11 years in USA before I quit my job and took blogging as full time job.
+I worked in India for about 3-4 years and another 11 years in the USA before I quit my job and took blogging as a full-time job.
 I have been running blogs since 1998 and was making much more money than I ever dreamed to make.

 Full time blogging vs Part time blogging

-The difference between full time blogging and part time blogging is not so marginal.
+The difference between full-time blogging and part-time blogging is not so marginal.
 With 1 or 2 hours blogging per day, you will run out of topics and ideas.
 You can't be productive for more than 2-3 hours, even if you spend 8 hours a day for blogging.
-You can write effectively only on the topics that you have interest.
+You can write effectively only on the topics that you have an interest.
 Moreover, you need a lot of time to think about ideas.
-When you do blogging as part time job, you will be still using a lot of your free time in office and other places thinking about ideas and topics to blog.
-So, effectively, even if you take blogging as a full time career, you will still write only few hours per day just like you were doing it part time.
+When you do blogging as a part-time job, you will be still using a lot of your free time in office and other places thinking about ideas and topics to blog.
+So, effectively, even if you take blogging as a full-time career, you will still write only a few hours per day just like you were doing it part-time.

-The best bet for most people would be to continue blogging as part time job and wait several years before jumping into full time career in blogging.
+The best bet for most people would be to continue blogging as a part-time job and wait several years before jumping into a full-time career in blogging.

-My advice: Don't start blogging as full time job until you are really ready
+My advice: Don't start blogging as a full-time job until you are really ready

 If you are a student and have plans for higher studies, don't get serious on blogging.
-Just do it side by side and don't focus too much on money.
-Don't even think about starting your career as a full time blogger.
+Just do it side by side and don't focus too much on the money.
+Don't even think about starting your career as a full-time blogger.

-Are you a senior professional and tired of working in corporate world (like me)?
-Think how much you already make from blogging and look at the growth chart.
+Are you a senior professional and tired of working in the corporate world (like me)?
+Think about how much you already make from blogging and look at the growth chart.
 Is your online revenue at least half of your salary?
-If you make at least half of your salary by working just 1 or 2 hours per day, then it is time to think about making it a full time job.
-But make sure you have good bank balance and your anticipated major expenses are taken care for next few years.
+If you make at least half of your salary by working just 1 or 2 hours per day, then it is time to think about making it a full-time job.
+But make sure you have good bank balance and your anticipated major expenses are taken care for the next few years.

-After I reached my earning target from blogging, I waited another 5 years to quit the primary job and start full time blogging.
-If you are more aggressive than me, you may not want to wait 5 years, but give it at least an year of time after you reach your target.
+After I reached my earning target from blogging, I waited another 5 years to quit the primary job and start full-time blogging.
+If you are more aggressive than me, you may not want to wait 5 years, but give it at least a year of time after you reach your target.

-By the way, I do not regret on quitting my job.
+By the way, I do not regret quitting my job.
 I am more than happy with the X amount I am making currently.
-In fact, AdSense and blogging helped me achieve most of my financial goals in life, including my house and other properties I have invested on.
+In fact, AdSense and blogging helped me achieve most of my financial goals in life, including my house and other properties I have invested in.

 Read more: AdSense Tips